• Archives

 Share on FacebookShare on Twitter

-Here’s part of what District Judge William Alsup said about the new case; “It may well be true that the use of the copyrighted APIs in ARC++ (or any other later use) will not qualify as a fair use, but that will not and does not mean that Google’s argument on transformative use as to the original uses on trial (smartphones and tablets) was improper.
-That Oracle failed to detect the ARC++ documents in its possession had no consequence within the defined scope of our trial,”
+District Judge William Alsup, speaking on the ruling, pointed out that “It may well be true that the use of the copyrighted APIs in ARC++ (or any other later use) will not qualify as a fair use, but that will not and does not mean that Google’s argument on transformative use as to the original uses on trial (smartphones and tablets) was improper.
+That Oracle failed to detect the ARC++ documents in its possession had no consequence within the defined scope of our trial.”

 Related Posts: